rticommunity/rticonnextdds-logparser/Messages.md

 ### LP-11: DataReader exceeded resource limits
 The DataReader reached its maximum number of entries.
 The received sample cannot be added to the entity queue and it will be rejected.

+### LP-12: No transport available to reach locator
+The participant hasn't any transport available to communicate with the given locator.
+This usually means that the participant has some transport disable and a remote host is announcing itself in these transports.
+This warning is expected for instance after disabling ShareMemory only in one application.

 ## Errors